PennLINC/grmpy_opendata/docs/09-prepare-for-openneuro.md

 This upload took ~1 week on CUBIC using the 5.3.0 CLI.

-There are 39 corrupted files in the openneuro dataset, so will try re-uploading with the patched version of the 5.4.0 CLI:
+There are 39 corrupted files in the openneuro dataset, so will try re-uploading a fresh datasetwith the patched version of the 5.4.0 CLI:

 ```bash
 screen -S upload-aslprep